Formula D: International presence

+Since 2008, Formula DRIFT has steadily expanded its international footprint, adding demonstration events and sister series in various countries around the world.

-Formula Drift has increased its international presence every year since 2008 with the addition of demonstration and sister series in other countries.
-"Taking the Formula Drift brand internationally is a huge milestone.
-Our priority is to continue to build the Series here while growing the sport of drifting as a whole," said Jim Liaw, president and co-founder of Formula Drift.
-"We are very careful in choosing our event partners and take careful consideration of the boundaries of our international affiliates such as Drift Australia, MSC, and Pro Drift."
+Jim Liaw, president and co-founder of Formula DRIFT, emphasized the significance of this expansion, stating: "Taking the Formula DRIFT brand internationally is a huge milestone.
+Our priority is to continue to build the Series here while growing the sport of drifting as a whole."
+In pursuit of this vision, Formula DRIFT exercises great care in selecting its international event partners.
+The organization thoroughly evaluates the boundaries and operational scopes of its international affiliates—such as Drift Australia, MSC, and Pro Drift—before establishing formal collaborations.